aolszowka/VisualStudioSolutionShaker/README.md

 not referenced by any project (via ProjectReference or RuntimeReference) outside of the "Dependencies" folder.

-Invalid Command/Arguments.
-Valid commands are:

-Directory-Solution [IgnorePatterns.txt]
-    [READS] If given a solution file or a directory find all solution files.
+If given a solution file or a directory find all solution files.
 Then opening each solution, grab all projects contained within the solution, removing those contained within the "Dependencies" Virtual Solution Folder.
 Then find all N-Order ProjectReference projects for those that remain.
 Compare this list to the existing list of projects in the Solution.
 Those projects that are missing from this new list are then output as "dotnet sln remove" commands for further processing to remove these projects.

-validate Directory-Solution [IgnorePatterns.txt]
+This is called "Process Mode".

-    [READS] Performs the above operation but instead the return code represents the number of projects that would be removed from the given solution files.
+When this project is ran with --validate  it performs the above operation as described but instead the return code represents the number of projects that would be removed from the given solution files.

-In all cases you can provide an optional argument of IgnorePatterns.txt (you can use any filename) which should be a plain text file of regular expression filters of solution files you DO NOT want this tool to operate on.

 When ran in "Process Mode" The output of this tool is expected to be piped to a batch file that can be executed to perform the actual removes.
 This batch file